okohll/abdocs/content/docs/workflows/send-chaser.md

 1. **chaser response received**: if a *date* field with this name exists, the value will be set to the date and time of the response
 2. **chaser response needs checking**: if a *checkbox* field with this name exists, it will be ticked when the response is received

+### Receiving a response
+When a response is received to a chaser, a comment will be logged to the first comment field in the parent table (if there is a comment field).

+An email will also be sent to a user notifying them of the response.
+The logic for who to send that notification to is:
+1) If there are any dropdown fields in the table with the option [fill with users]({{<relref "/docs/fields/field-options/text-field-options#lists-of-users">}}) then send the email to the user selected in that field.
+If there's more than one field with that option, use the first one.
+2) If there are no fields with 'fill with users' selected, fall back to notifying the user who last updated or created the record being chased.

 ### Using multiple chasers on the same table

 [TODO]